-Advanced Config 4 CC ONLY

-Stack Timer

-A stack timer is available for tracking the amount of time spent diving with a CO2 absorbent canister.
+Adv.
+Config 4 Advanced Config 4 CC ONLY Stack Timer 0n Stack Timer Total Time 3:00 A stack timer is available Count When Diving for tracking the amount of Warn at time spent diving with a CO2 Alarm at 0:30 absorbent canister.
+Done Edit

 It can be toggled on and off in the Advanced Config.
-4 menu.
+3 menu.
 The total time can be set anywhere between and 1h and 9h 59m.
 The stack timer can be set to count down either when diving, or when the computer is ON.
 A warning will alert the diver when the stack timer has 1h remaining and an alarm will be displayed when the stack timer has 30 minutes remaining.